15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 • No headphone jack, audio output possible only via USB-C.

-The Miyoo Mini A30 is a smaller horizontal version of the classic Miyoo Mini with the similar performance and build quality.
+The Miyoo Mini A30 is a smaller horizontal version of the classic Miyoo Mini with similar performance and build quality.
 This little device can run NES through PS1 without any hiccups.
-From N64 onwards it will struggle just as much as the previous few contenders.
-All is all, it’s a perfect gadget for playing 8-bit, 16-bit and 32-bit games on the go while saving some space inside your pockets.
+From N64 onwards it will struggle just as much as the previous few budget contenders.
+All in all, it’s a perfect gadget for playing 8-bit, 16-bit and 32-bit games on the go while saving some space inside your pockets.

 The 2.8-inch 640×480 IPS screen is clear and sharp, but there is no audio jack on board and the audio is output via the USB-C connection.
 Some people may also argue that both the display and the buttons/shell are too small to be comfortably used by people with larger hands.
 Although Onion OS is not available for this device, you can use Spruce OS as a comparable 3rd party software frontend.
 Pretty good find!